-I found this little wooden box in a closet of an apartment I lived in years ago in Northern California.
+I found this little wooden box in the closet of an apartment I lived in years ago in Northern California.
 I think it was originally meant as a fancy box to hold a bottle of wine.
 (My friends and family always giggle at my seed box because we don’t drink at all).

 I added some simple tabs made out of card stock to keep things organized.
 It has a nice lid that slides in place.
 Seeds like dark and cool.
 I keep our seed box in a cool corner of our basement.
-Just out of curiosity I counted up how many seed packets it holds.
+Just out of curiosity, I counted up how many seed packets it holds.
 It currently has 75 seed packets in it with quite a bit of space in the back.
-Wow what am I going to do with 75 seed packets??
+Wow, what am I going to do with 75 seed packets??